 Nicholas is also a construction manager and EIT who works with engineers, inspectors, and contractors to execute projects throughout the Northeast as well as a current environmental remediation project in Silverton, CO.
 After his first career opportunity serving as a Construction Manager for the Naval Facilities Engineering Command in Jacksonville, FL, Nicholas embraced the post-design aspect of engineering.
 Connecting with all contributors to a project, including engineers, surveyors, town officials, as well as construction crews has proved to be insightful and fulfilling on his journey to practicing the Civil Engineering profession.
 Nicholas graduated with a BS in Civil Engineering from New Mexico State University.

 Kyle Mallory, a geotechnical engineer-in-training, joined MSK in 2020.
 As a member of our geotechnical engineering team, he has worked on a variety of geotechnical projects in both Vermont and Connecticut.
 Prior to joining MSK, Kyle spent 4 years at the Greater Boston office of a national engineering firm, where he developed expertise in geotechnical instrumentation and vibration monitoring to ensure soil stability and the structural integrity of features on and near construction sites.
 He has worked on projects involving rail, airports, buried utilities, stormwater infrastructure, and commercial buildings in diverse settings, from downtown Boston to small New England cities.
 He earned his B.S. in civil engineering from the University of New Hampshire, with concentrations in structural and geotechnical engineering.

-Tom has 30 years of drafting experience and has spent the last five years of his career at MSK.
+Tom has more than 30 years of drafting experience and has been with MSK since 2014.
 He has applied his technical knowledge and skills to several major municipal, community and commercial projects, including assisting in the production of plans for an extensive expansion of the Town of Bennington Water System to service the southern end of Bennington and Southern Vermont College and the PFOA Remediation Municipal Waterline Extension project.
 He is responsible for developing and maintaining MSK’s CAD standards, providing quality control on plan production across the organization, and mentoring staff who are developing their CAD skills.
 He also works closely with survey staff, helping to translate field data into polished drawings that contain the correct level of detail and prioritize legibility for the client.